shmuelie/Humanizer.Js/README.md

    TimeSpans now use Numbers in milliseconds instead.
 So instead of `TimeSpan.FromDays(16).Humanize()` you use `(16).days().time()`.
 Both will return "2 weeks".

+   Also to deal with the lack of TimeSpan extra to* methods have been added to Numbers to make conversions simpler.
 3. I am sadly behind the changes to Humanizer so at times what I have will be the old way of doing something so you might have to look at older version of the documentation to understand things.